 The Board of Trustees had a serious fiduciary responsibility because it’s not only about individual students but it’s also about the good of the country.
 The big picture would be whether colleges and universities will be able to help produce enough healthcare providers and if they will be well enough trained.
 The welfare of the public depends on this, said Dr. Derby.

-AUHS is a private, for-profit, minority owned, minority serving, Christian-based university whose mission is to educate and equip students with life careers and to produce quality health care professionals for the community, the nation, and the world.
+AUHS is a private, minority owned, minority serving, Christian-based university whose mission is to educate and equip students with life careers and to produce quality health care professionals for the community, the nation, and the world.
 It is a university where appreciation of life and one’s spiritual reason for existence can be nurtured.

 AUHS offers a Bachelor of Science in Nursing (BSN), a Bachelor of Science in Pharmaceutical Sciences (BSPS) and a Master of Science in Clinical Research (MSCR).
 To request more information, email email@example.com or call (562) 988-2278.
 For the latest news, pictures and videos of American University of Health Sciences’ events, like us on Facebook @auhs.edu and follow us on Twitter @AUHS_Campus and Instagram @auhsedu.